Recovered for Our Clients.

-Interpleader cases are some of the more common types of life insurance disputes in Florida.
+Interpleader lawsuits are some of the more common types of life insurance disputes in Florida.
 They typically arise when a life insurance receives a claim, but is unsure if the claimant or someone else may be entitled to the life insurance benefits.
 To avoid having to pay twice if they mistakenly pay the wrong person, they have a legal option to deposit the money in the Court’s registry, like a bank account, and sue the parties who may have a claim, called an Interpleader.
 Then, the parties can either work out a settlement of the money in the Court’s registry or let a judge or jury decide who is entitled to the money.
+Call us at (800) 337-7755 for a free Florida life insurance interpleader lawsuit consultation.
+Our Florida life insurance lawyers have handled many life insurance interpleader lawsuits throughout Florida.

 Divorce Life Insurance Claims – A recent change in Florida’s divorce law makes a divorcee deemed to predecease their ex-spouse for purposes of life insurance, unless certain specific requirements are met.
 This means that, for example, a husband who had a life insurance policy listing his wife as beneficiary and his kids as contingent beneficiary would have his policy go to his kids if he gets divorced, unless a provision is made in the marital settlement agreement or other specific requirements are met.